-The 2.4 hectare (ha) standard quoted in the policy is a minimum standard promoted by the NPFA, which equates to 24 square metres per person.
+3.6 - The 2.4 hectare (ha) standard quoted in Policy SR5 is a minimum standard which equates to 24 square metres per person.
 (It was originally expressed as 6 acres per 1,000 population.)
 In summary, this comprises:

 - 1.6 ha (4 acres) of playing fields, equating to 16 square metres per person, which should be suitable and available for youth and adult use; - 0.8 ha (2 acres), equating to 8 square metres per person, of children's playing space, including both designated areas providing focused opportunities for outdoor play and casual/informal playing space within housing areas.